castorini/anserini/docs/regressions-msmarco-passage-unicoil.md

 # Anserini: Regressions for uniCOIL on MS MARCO Passage

-This page documents regression experiments for uniCOIL on the [MS MARCO Passage Ranking Task](https://github.com/microsoft/MSMARCO-Passage-Ranking), which is integrated into Anserini's regression testing framework.
+This page describes regression experiments, integrated into Anserini's regression testing framework, with uniCOIL on the [MS MARCO Passage Ranking Task](https://github.com/microsoft/MSMARCO-Passage-Ranking).
 The uniCOIL model is described in the following paper:

 > Jimmy Lin and Xueguang Ma.
 [A Few Brief Notes on DeepImpact, COIL, and a Conceptual Framework for Information Retrieval Techniques.](https://arxiv.org/abs/2106.14807) _arXiv:2106.14807_.